Ontario Translation FAQ: IRCC, OINP, ATIO, Pricing, Driver's Licence, Turnaround

 Do I always need ATIO-certified translation for a driver's licence?

-No. A driver's licence does not automatically require ATIO-certified translation.
+No. A driver's licence does not automatically require ATIO-certified translation - it depends on where the translation will be presented.

 You need notarized translation only when the receiving body explicitly asks for notarization.